 You should start your search with the providers RMU partners with, listed below:

-Don’t forget to consider options to intern abroad over the summer!
+Don’t forget options to intern abroad over the summer!

 Note that business majors must attend a program that is AACSB-accredited if they wish to take 3000- or 4000-level courses in their major.